AnTheMaker/HotDocs/README.md

 Flame-grilled API Documentations

 ## What is HotDocs?
-HotDocs is a simple Template for API Documentations.
-You just have to edit the `data.json` File and you are good to go!
+HotDocs is a simple template for API Documentations.
+You just have to edit the `data.json` file and you are good to go!

 ## How can I use it for my Project?
 1. Download or clone this repo.
-2. Edit to `data.json` file and insert your API details (endpoints, etc.)
+2. Edit the `data.json` file and insert your API details (endpoints, etc.)
 3. You're done!
 Open the `index.html` file in your Browser and enjoy your beautiful-looking API Documentation!

+## Frequently Asked Questions
-## Why does this look so good?
+### Why does this look so good?
 Because of [Bulma](https://bulma.io)!
 Bulma is a free, 100% mobile responsive CSS Framework!

+### Why did you chose this name?
+I guess I was hungry.
+Sorry about that.

+## This is cool
+That's not a question.
+But thank you.

+## But generating all the content with JavaScript is bad for SEO!
+I know.
+Maybe I come up with a better soulution to do this in the future.
+Stay tuned!

+## What techniques are used under the hood?
+Just JQuery and Bulma.
+That's it.

+## Why did you made this?
+I wanted to have a simple way to create good looking API Documentations for my projects without hard coding everything.